borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 observer.observe(paragraph);
 ```

-If you test the result, the text disappears as intended.
-It's the job of the callback to have the paragraphs re-appear.
+Refresh the page and the text disappears as intended.
+It's the job of the callback to have the paragraphs return.

-The callback function takes as argument an array of _entries_, and the observer itself.
+The callback function takes as argument an array of entries, and the observer itself.

 ```js
 const callback = (entries, observer) => {